mrscp/Projects-for-CV/README.md

   * [Online Demo link](https://github.com/mrscp/Online-Campus) - You can have a dummy account by clicking Get Dummy Account Button.
 It is actually a Educational Social Network.
 Teachers and students can collaborate here by posting course meterials and with direct messaging system.
 [Source Code](https://github.com/mrscp/Online-Campus) for this product.

   * [YouTube for Pakistan](https://www.youpak.com/) - I develed it for freelancing purpose, as YouTube is banned in pakistan so one of my client asked for a website like YouTube using YouTube API.

+## Python and Machine Learning

+  * [Bangla Sentence Correction with Deep Learning Model (Github Repository)](https://github.com/mrscp/bangla-sentence-correction) - It takes a incorrect bangla sentence as input and correct it as output.
+The model is written in python with tensorflow framework.

+  * [Melburne Housing Market Price Prediction (Google Colab)](https://colab.research.google.com/drive/1E1Bk_IgkwlQ90g5FXoEgcsdE9M4h6NcA) - This model is written in python and with keras framework.
+Used CNN for this model, the dataset was taken from kaggle.

+  * [PUBG Win Probability Prediction (Google Colab)](https://colab.research.google.com/drive/1VLsjEHMXXCvJOT_Q8geTfK7ogTf0N2tf) - It is another kaggle dataset that I worked with and it is another CNN model.

+  * [Face Recognition with KNN (Github Repository with Demo Video)](https://github.com/mrscp/FaceRecognitionStream) - Used opencv framework for image processing and opencv KNN for classify the face.
+[Demo Video link](https://www.youtube.com/watch?v=k8V3_dEH0Rc&t=4s)